heejunyoon/heejunyoon.github.io/_pages/miscellaneous.md

 </div>
 ---

-### 🏐 Watching Volleyball
+### 🏐 Watching & Playing Volleyball

-I’m a big fan of volleyball and enjoy watching matches in my free time.
+I’m a big fan of volleyball and enjoy playing and watching matches in my free time.
 I am a fan of **GS Kixx**! 🥳 Join the famous Korean sports cheering spirit!

 <style>
   /* CSS to rotate the image */